Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Introduction

-The second approach is solving the problem using the common second-order optimization algorithms.
-In \cite{elden2009newton}, \cite{savas2010quasi} and \cite{ishteva2011best}, the authors try to solve a reformulation of the original problem by applying Newton, Quasi-Newton and Trust Region methods on the product of Grassmann manifolds, respectively.
-Exploiting the second-order information results in algorithms converging in fewer iterations and robust to the initialization.
-But at the same time, they suffer from high computational complexity.
+The second approach to solving the Tucker decomposition problem involves using common second-order optimization algorithms.
+Eldén and Savas \cite{elden2009newton}, Savas and Lim \cite{savas2010quasi}, and Ishteva et al. \cite{ishteva2011best} have reformulated the original problem and apply Newton, quasi-Newton, and trust region methods, respectively, on the product of Grassmann manifolds.
+Although, utilizing the second-order information leads to algorithms with faster local convergence, these methods suffer from high computational complexity.

-Although tensor completion is a different problem than tensor decomposition, but it is worth mentioning tensor completion works of \cite{kressner2014low} and \cite{kasai2016low} because of the use of a first-order Riemannian method on a variant of tensor completion that utilizes Tucker decomposition.
-In \cite{kressner2014low}, the tensor completion problem is solved by the Riemannian conjugate gradient method on the manifold of tensors with fixed low multi-linear rank.
-In \cite{kasai2016low}, the authors dealt with the tensor completion problem by solving the same cost function with the same method as in \cite{kressner2014low} but this time on a product of Grassmann manifolds.
-The difference of our method with the later case is in the cost function and the method of optimization.
+Tensor completion is a distinct problem from tensor decomposition, but noteworthy works include those of Kressner et al. \cite{kressner2014low} and Kasai et al. \cite{kasai2016low}.
+These studies are notable for using a first-order Riemannian method on a variant of tensor completion that employs Tucker decomposition.
+In \cite{kressner2014low}, the Riemannian conjugate gradient method is applied to the manifold of tensors with fixed low multi-linear rank to solve the tensor completion problem.
+In \cite{kasai2016low}, the authors address the same problem by applying the same method as in \cite{kressner2014low} but on a product of Grassmann manifolds.
+The difference between our method and the latter is in the cost function and the optimization approach.

-The rest of this paper is organized as follows: In Section 2, we provide some preliminaries and background knowledge.
-The problem description, the problem reformulation for making it suitable to be solved using the coordinate descent algorithm, the metric construction, and the presentation of the proposed algorithms are discussed in Section 3.
-In Section 4, the convergence proof of the Riemannian coordinate descent algorithm is presented.
-Experimental results and conclusion comes at the end of the paper in Sections 5 and 6.
+The structure of this paper is as follows: Section 2 presents some preliminary and background information.
+Section 3 discusses the problem description and reformulation, metric construction, and the proposed algorithms.
+In Section 4, the convergence analysis of the Riemannian coordinate descent algorithm is presented.
+Sections 5 and 6 contain the experimental results and conclusion, respectively.